berkeley-stat243/stat243-fall-2022/syllabus.md

 [R bootcamp](https://berkeley-scf.github.io/r-bootcamp-fall-2022)
 offered Aug.
 20-21, 2022.
 If you don't have that background you'll need to spend time in the initial couple weeks getting up to speed.
-I may also be able to give access to the bootcamp videos.
 In addition, we'll have an optional hands-on practice session during the second or third week of class, and the GSI can also provide assistance.